acquia/mc-cs-plugin-custom-objects/README.md

 Here is an example of CSV that can be imported:
 ```
-customItemName,3,linkedContactIds
+customItemId,customItemName,3,linkedContactIds
-Pampers,Stuff babies **** into,
+1020224,Pampers,Stuff babies **** into,
-Gloves,Heat insulation for your hands,5319
+1020225,Gloves,Heat insulation for your hands,5319
-Bread, Stuff you can eat for breakfast,"5319, 2,5"
+,Bread, Stuff you can eat for breakfast,"5319, 2,5"
 ```

-CSV above will automatically map the custom item name field, custom field with ID 3 and special field for defining links between custom items and contacts.
 The CSV headers can be named differently and then mapped manually.

+- `customItemId` Must be real, existing Mautic custom item ID.
+If provided then the import will merge the values from the CSV row with the existing custom item.
+If not, it will create new one.
-- `customItemName` Name is the only default field for each custom object.
-This field is **unique identifier**.
-It means that if you'll import the same CSV file twice the custom items will get merged by this name field and not create duplicates.
+- `customItemName` Name is the only default field for each custom object and therefore doesn't have a number, but this special key.
 - `3` or any other custom field ID.
 The value will be added to the custom field for the specific custom item.
 - `linkedContactIds` can be a list of one or more existing Mautic contacts separated by comma.
 Make sure you'll add the comma-separated list of contact IDs into double quotes to escape this CSV from the main CSV file.